Adolf Daens

-Adolf Daens (18 December 1839 – 14 June 1907) was a Flemish priest from Aalst.
+Augustin Adolphe "Adolf" Daens (18 December 1839 – 14 June 1907) was a Flemish priest and politician who advocated for labor rights in Belgium.
 Daens was a Jesuit from 1859 to 1871, but is especially known for his socio-political involvement after he joined the diocesan clergy.
 He created the Daensist movement from which the Christene Volkspartij party was created in 1893, after being inspired by Leo XIII's encyclical Rerum novarum.
 The Christene Volkspartij forced the radicalisation and democratisation of the Catholic party.

 Biography

 Daens was a Flemish priest from Aalst.
 He became a Jesuit in 1858, but left the Society of Jesus in 1871, and became a priest two years later.
 He is especially known for his socio-political involvement after he joined the diocesan clergy.
 He created the "Daensist movement" from which originated in 1893 the Christene Volkspartij inspired by Leo XIII's encyclical Rerum novarum.
 The Christene Volkspartij forced the radicalisation and democratisation of the mainstream Catholic Party.

 Daens was elected member of the Belgian parliament in 1894.
 Rightist groups in the Catholic Church obtained his condemnation by his bishop (1898), which did not prevent him from being reelected M.P.
 (1902–1906).
 He contributed much to the growing social awareness among Catholics in Belgium, and is a major figure of the Flemish movement as well as in the history of Belgian trade unions.
 He was suspended by his bishop Antoon Stillemans.
 He died in Aalst.